mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="delete_spam"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.deleteSpam") deleteSpam

-> Deletes a email address marked as spam from the spam list
+> Remove an email from the spam email list.

 ```javascript